remy-guillermin/WACCM-Analysis/Output/Analysis.md

   <p><strong> Comparison between indexes - Hp30 & DST</strong></p>
 </div>

-This plot shows that with Hpo indexes we get more precise informations about the magnitude of the geomagnetic event happening.
+This plot shows that with Hpo indexes we get more precise information about the magnitude of the geomagnetic event happening, especially about the variation.

 <div align="center">
   <img src="Figures/all/HP30.png" alt="Hp30 index">